CFC-HeroCall/herocall/README.md

 ![Video transcription/translation app](https://developer.ibm.com/developer/tutorials/cfc-starter-kit-speech-to-text-app-example/images/cfc-covid19-remote-education-diagram-2.png)

-1. The user navigates to the site and uploads a video file.
+1. The user navigates to the site.
-2. Watson Speech to Text processes the audio and extracts the text.
+2. The Django server recieves the request.
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. It makes a query to the local database to access the requested post(s).
-4. The app stores the translated text as a document within Object Storage.
+4. The result is sent back to the user in a neat way.

 ## Long description